-Safe Haven Sunday was observed on April 24-25, 2021 in the Archdiocese of Atlanta.
+Safe Haven Sunday will be observed on April 30 - May 1, 2022 in the Archdiocese of Atlanta.

 The Archdiocese of Atlanta encompasses the northern half of Georgia covering 21,445 square miles.
 It is a vibrant, diverse and rapidly growing Catholic community serving 1.2 million Catholics.
 The history of the Archdiocese goes back to the late 1700s.
 Originally part of the Diocese of Savannah, Atlanta was made a Diocese in 1956 and made an Archdiocese in 1962.
 The Most Reverend Joel M. Konzen S.M. is the Diocesan Administrator and Auxiliary Bishop of Atlanta.

 “We must see our role in protecting children from pornography as our sacred duty, as well as an aspect of our work to create safe environments in accord with our ongoing implementation of The Charter for the Protection of Children and Young People.
 May we educate ourselves on reliable resources for pastoral support of the faithful and for the healing of pornography use and addiction and make them available to families, parishioners, and others in our care.” – Create in Me a Clean Heart